- If your current health plan is not grandfathered but was in effect prior to 2014, your plan is considered a transitional, or “grandmothered” policy.

 Can I switch from a grandmothered plan to an ACA-compliant plan?

 All ACA-compliant plans in the individual market are calendar-year plans, which means they renew each year on January 1, even for people who sign up mid-year using a special enrollment period.

 Calendar-year plans weren’t the norm prior to 2014, so if you still have a grandmothered plan (or a grandfathered plan), your plan’s renewal date could be anytime during the year.
-If your state and insurer allow it, your pre-2014 plan will still be able to renew throughout most of 2021 (although the plans will have to terminate at the end of 2021 unless another extension is issued).
+If your state and insurer allow it, your pre-2014 plan will still be able to renew throughout 2021 and most of 2022 (although the plans will have to terminate at the end of 2022 unless another extension is issued).

 But don’t renew your pre-2014 plan until you compare all of the available options for ACA-compliant coverage.
 You might be surprised at how big the premium subsidies are in some areas.
 And don’t assume you don’t qualify for premium subsidies until you talk with a tax adviser, as there are ways to reduce your modified adjusted gross income if it’s a little too high for subsidy eligibility; subsidies are available for 2021 for a family of four earning as much as $104,800 (for 2022, this threshold will be $106,000).

 And if your health plan doesn’t follow the calendar year (ie, you have a renewal date other than January 1, which is common for grandmothered plans), you’ll qualify for a special enrollment period for ACA coverage when your current plan is up for renewal.
 That gives you the option to either renew your grandmothered (or grandfathered) plan, or to pick a new ACA-compliant plan, with premium subsidies if you’re eligible (and cost-sharing reductions if you’re eligible for those).